 - You can configure Forward Lookup Zone properties such as dynamic updates, master servers and zone file location.
 Users can create Forward Lookup zones in different types like- primary, secondary or stub.

 - You may also be able to create Host (A or AAAA), MX type of DNS records, CNAME or configure DNS records properties like- FQDN, TTL and many others.

 - There is an option to create IPV4 and IPV6 Reverse Lookup zones in different types (primary, secondary and stub) as well.
 You may configure reverse lookup zone properties such as zone file name and location, Network ID, Master Servers, etc.

 - You can also create PTR, CNAME type of DNS records under reverse lookup zone, configure DNS records properties such as HOST IP Address, FQDN, TTL, etc.

 Users can install DHCP similar to that of DNS using extension feed under local Settings.
-Its respective tool will appear after installation and connecting to DHCP server.
-You can do following activities using this-
+Its respective tool will appear after installation and connecting to the DHCP server.
+You can do the following activities using this-

 - Configure scopes properties such as IP address range, create IPV4 and IPV6 scopes, Router, lease duration of DHCP client and Activate/Deactivate IPV4/IPV6 scopes